esnanta/sqa-cypress-saucedemo/README.md

 # SauceDemo Test

-This project contains an automated test scenario for the SauceDemo website using Cypress.
+This project contains an automated test scenario for the SauceDemo website using <a href="https://www.cypress.io/">Cypress</a>.

 ## Prerequisites